-Richard Kirwan (1733-1812) was an Irish chemist and mineralogist, order president of the Royal Irish Academy for 23 years, treat and author of the first systematic treatise on mineralogy, pills also making many contributions to chemistry.
+Richard Kirwan (1733-1812) was an Irish chemist and mineralogist, president of the Royal Irish Academy for 23 years, and author of the first systematic treatise on mineralogy, also making many contributions to chemistry.
 He also advocated flood geology and vigorously opposed the increasingly influential uniformitarian theories of James Hutton, the predecessor of Sir Charles Lyell.

 Excerpted from Men of Science, Men of God by Henry M. Morris.
 Copyright 1982, 1988 by Henry M. Morris.
 Used by permission.